logo

 recommended

-This one bottomless moment (the timeless, eternal Now) is ever-changing in appearance while never departing from the immediacy of right here, right now.
-No words or concepts can truly capture or explain this ungraspable, unpindownable, evanescent living reality.
+This one bottomless moment is ever-changing in appearance while never departing from the ever-present immediacy of right here, right now.
+We are like waves in the ocean—ever-changing, inseparable movements of a seamless interdependent whole.

 What is offered here invites firsthand exploration and direct discovery, not belief or dogma.
-There is no finish-line, no method, no future goal, only this ever-fresh aliveness, just as it is.
-It may be discovered that in holding on to nothing at all, there is immense openness and freedom.
+There is no finish-line, no method, no future goal, only this ever-fresh aliveness.